maxmind/getting-started-with-mmdb/blog-post.md

 }

 # Write the database to disk.
-open my $fh, '>:raw', 'my-vpn.mmdb';
+open my $fh, '>:raw', $filename;
 $tree->write_tree( $fh );
 close $fh;

+say "$filename has now been created";

 ```

-## The Breakdown
+## The Code in Review

-There are basically 3 parts to the code.
+The code consists of three parts:

 ### Step 1
 Create a new [MaxMind::DB::Writer::Tree](https://metacpan.org/pod/MaxMind::DB::Writer::Tree) object.
-The tree is where the database is stored in memory while we're creating it.
+The tree is where the database is stored in memory as it is created.

 `MaxMind::DB::Writer::Tree->new(...)`

-The options we've used are all documented inside of the script.
-There are other options as well.
-They're all [fully documented](https://metacpan.org/pod/MaxMind::DB::Writer::Tree).
-To keep things simple (and easily readable), we've used IPv4 to store addresses in this example, but we also could have used IPv6.
+The options we've used are all commented in the script, but there are additional options.
+They're all [fully documented](https://metacpan.org/pod/MaxMind::DB::Writer::Tree) as well.
+To keep things simple (and easily readable), we used IPv4 to store addresses in this example, but you could also use IPv6.

-The `map_key_type_callback` is optional, but you're encouraged to use it in order to ensure the consistency of the data you're inserting.
+The `map_key_type_callback` is optional, but we recommend using it to ensure the consistency of the data you're inserting.

 ### Step 2
 For each IP address or range, we call the `insert_network()` method.
 This method takes two arguments.
 The first is a [Net::Works::Network](https://metacpan.org/pod/Net::Works::Network) object, which is essentially just a representation of the IP range.
 The second is a `Hash` of values which describe the IP range.

 `$tree->insert_network( $network, $address_for_employee{$address} );`

+We've inserted information about two employees, Jane and Klaus.
+They're both on different IP ranges.
+You'll see that Jane has access to more environments than Klaus has, but Klaus could theoretically connect from any of 16 different IP addresses (/28) whereas Jane will only connect from one (/32).

 ### Step 3
 Open a filehandle and the write the database to disk.